neuronsimulator/nrn/docs/python/modelspec/programmatic/rxd.rst

         Get or set the sections associated with this region.

-        The sections may be expressed as a NEURON SectionList or as any Python iterable of sections.
+        The sections may be expressed as a NEURON :class:`SectionList` or as any Python iterable of sections.

         Note: The return value is a copy of the internal section list; modifying